galaxyproject/training-material/topics/chip-seq/tutorials/formation_of_super-structures_on_xi/tutorial.md

 >
 >    > ### {% icon question %} Questions
 >    >
 >    > 1.
-What does mean a positive or a negative value in the 4th column?
+What does a positive value or a negative value mean in the 4th column?
 >    > 2.
 Which regions have the highest coverage in the ChIP data? and the lowest?
 >    >
 >    > > ### {% icon solution %} Solution
 >    > > 1.
 The 4th column contains the log2 of the number of reads ratio between the ChIP-seq sample and the input sample.
-A positive value means that the coverage on the portion is more important in the ChIP-seq sample than in the input sample
+A positive value means that the coverage on this portion of genome is higher in the ChIP-seq sample than in the input sample
 >    > > 2.
 The highest: 152,233,800-152,233,850 (consistent with the most covered regions in `wt_H3K4me3_rep1` given by **bamCoverage** {% icon tool %}).
 The lowest: 169,916,600-169,916,650
 >    > {: .solution }
 >    {: .question}